Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 Customizable Local Mode Parameters

-You can customize these Local mode parameters in the Acceptance Devices app:
+You can customize these Local mode parameters for the Acceptance Devices app:

 Port